mathiasertl/django-ca/docs/source/changelog/TBR_2.3.0.rst

   parameters instead.
 * CA_CRL_PROFILES: The ``encoding`` parameter was removed (deprecated since 2.1.0).
 All encodings are now always available.
+* Add support for ``MARIADB_*`` environment variables to configure MariaDB when using django-ca as a project.
+  See :ref:`settings-django-ca-databases` for more information.
+* When using the django-ca Docker container, allow configuration of which ``manage.py`` commands are run on startup.
+See :ref:`settings-django-ca-startup` for more information.

 ************
 Command-line